Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 Track information is provided in various forms and with different detail level.

-* _In the project window:_ If the mouse pointer is located on the track name in the project window, then a summary of track information is shown.
+* _In the workspace window:_ If the mouse pointer is located on the track name in the workspace window, then a summary of track information is shown.
-* _In the map window:_ A double click on the track name in the project window moves and zooms the map so that the track is completely shown in the map window.
+* _In the map window:_ A double click on the track name in the workspace window moves and zooms the map so that the track is completely shown in the map window.
   Moving the mouse to the track in the map window gives the distance of the selected trackpoint to the begin and the end of the track as well as some additional information (elevation, speed, ...) of the trackpoint.
-* _In the track info (edit) window:_ To open this window select `Edit...` from the track context menu in the project window.
+* _In the track info (edit) window:_ To open this window select `Edit...` from the track context menu in the workspace window.
 It shows summary information of the track and up to 3 graphs.
 Depending on data availability track speed, elevation, slope, ... can be shown as function of the distance or the time.
   Select the form of the graph with the help of the tab `Graphs`.
 This window also provides in the tab `Filter` a series of filters for editing track data.